 A physical exam may show:

-Genetic testing is available for most forms of the disease.
+Genetic testing is also available for most forms of the disease.

 There is no known cure.
 Orthopedic surgery or equipment (such as braces or orthopedic shoes) may make it easier to walk.